 St. Maries woman dies in crash

-A 55-year-old St. Maries, Idaho, woman died after the car she was driving went off the road and into a tree early Thursday morning outside the city, according to Idaho State Police.
+A 55-year-old St. Maries woman died after the car she was driving went off the road and hit a tree early Thursday morning outside the city, according to Idaho State Police.

 The woman was taken to the hospital with critical injuries and later died.
 No one else was inside the car.